College of Nursing Brings Back Full Academic Offerings

 Dillard’s first class of nurses graduated in 1945 and the program quickly became one of the University’s premiere majors.
 Graduates work in healthcare, education, private industry, and political fields.

-The School of Nursing is accredited by the Accreditation Commission for Education in Nursing (ACEN).
+The College of Nursing is accredited by the Accreditation Commission for Education in Nursing (ACEN).